 § 6222.
 Partner’s return must be consistent with partnership return

-(a) In general.--A partner shall, on the partner’s return, treat each item of income, gain, loss, deduction, or credit attributable to a partnership in a manner which is consistent with the treatment of such income, gain, loss, deduction, or credit on the partnership return.
+(a) In general.--A partner shall, on the partner’s return, treat partnership-related item in a manner which is consistent with the treatment of such income, gain, loss, deduction, or credit on the partnership return.

 (b) Underpayment due to inconsistent treatment assessed as math error.--Any underpayment of tax by a partner by reason of failing to comply with the requirements of subsection (a) shall be assessed and collected in the same manner as if such underpayment were on account of a mathematical or clerical error appearing on the partner’s return.
 Paragraph (2) of section 6213(b) shall not apply to any assessment of an underpayment referred to in the preceding sentence.